AI Safety

 The Case for Fear

-Lots of good links to various existential risk scenarios (nuclear, climate)
+The piece includes many good links to various existential risk scenarios (nuclear, climate) and explains that the looming threat of AGI is even worse.

 Russ, who takes the idea of God seriously, suggests we need to take this risk seriously too precisely because God wants us to guard His creation.